monoscope-tech/apitoolkit-landing/blog/api-logs-and-metrics/index.md

 ### Identifying bottlenecks in API logs and metrics

-![API requests grouped by endpoints](./api-requests.png) Image source: API requests grouped by endpoints on APIToolkit
+![API requests grouped by endpoints](./api-requests.png) Image source: API requests grouped by endpoints on monoscope

 A bottleneck is a situation where a component or a process in an API slows down the overall performance of the API.
 For example, some common causes of bottlenecks are: